Skip to Content

 Client Context

-The Problem
+The Operational Problem

-The organization was experiencing a common issue:
+The organization was facing a common challenge seen in many large operations:

 Our Approach

-We implemented what would later become the RCODS approach (Reducing Cost of Doing Safety).
+Fortalis implemented what would later become the RCODS approach (Reducing Cost of Doing Safety).

 1. Data Structuring & Integration

-• Workers’ compensation (costs, claims)
+• Workers’ compensation claims and associated costs

 2. Financial Translation of Risk

-3. Targeted Data Analysis
+3. Targeted Risk & Performance Analysis

-• Specific trades and job types
+• Specific trades and job functions

-• High-impact regions
+• High-impact operational regions

-• Injury types and causes
+• Injury categories and recurring causes

-• Experience levels and work conditions
+• Workforce experience levels and working conditions

 4. System Simplification & Operational Integration

-• Simplified the safety management system
+• Simplified safety management systems

 • Reduced administrative burden

-• Implemented corporate dashboards with actionable KPIs
+• Corporate dashboards with actionable KPIs

-• Standardized training and processes across Canada
+• Standardized training and operational processes across Canada

-• Improved return-to-work management
+• Improved return-to-work management practices

-Key Results & Takeaway
+Results & Operational Impact

 We are committed to providing exceptional support and resources to help you succeed with our platform.